-Since the selection and weighting of asset classes comprising the Portfolio is the primary determinant of investment return and volatility, asset choice will be carefully considered by the IC in accordance with a systematic allocation process derived from IC policy.
+Since the selection and weighting of asset classes comprising the Portfolio is the primary determinant of investment return and volatility, asset choice will be carefully considered by the IOC in accordance with a systematic allocation process derived from IOC policy.
 The Portfolio shall be invested to achieve sufficient growth of capital to offset the effects of inflation and provide for future needs by investing in a broadly diversified mix of asset classes and styles.

-The Portfolio will be implemented and managed as a growth-oriented portfolio composed of two major components: an equity portion and a fixed income portion.
+The long-term Portfolio will be implemented and managed as a growth-oriented portfolio composed of two major components: an equity portion and a fixed income portion.
 The equity allocation is expected to provide the long-term real growth of the Portfolio assets.
 The fixed income portion is expected to generate current income and provide for more stable periodic returns while providing some protection against a prolonged decline in the value of the equity investments of the Portfolio.
-The equity portion of the portfolio shall consist of broadly diversified domestic and global securities held in no-load mutual funds (including broad indexed funds), exchange traded funds (ETFs) and similar listed funds.
-The fixed income portion of the portfolio should consist of domestic and global fixed income securities (including bonds convertible into equities) held in no-load mutual funds, ETFs, and similar listed funds, such as money market funds.
+The equity portion of the portfolio shall consist of broadly diversified domestic and global securities held in no-load mutual funds (including broad indexed funds), exchange traded funds (ETFs), diversified separately managed investment strategy, and similar listed funds.
+The fixed income portion of the portfolio should consist of domestic and global fixed income securities (including bonds convertible into equities) held in no-load mutual funds, ETFs, diversified separately managed investment strategy, and similar listed funds.